bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/stack-overflow-site-search.md.md

 [Image Source](https://www.patagonia.com/home/)

-Allow users to click the suggestion or, to make your interface more accessible, let them move up and down the suggestion list with the arrow keys and select an option with the “Enter”/ “Return” key.
+Allow users to click the suggestion or, to make your interface more accessible, let them move up and down the suggestion list with the arrow keys and select an option with the "Enter”/ "Return” key.

 ### 7\.
 Hide advanced options.

 Unless you expect your user base to be generally more technology-savvy than the average internet user, it’s almost always best to hide advanced search options like categories, filters, and exact matching.
 This keeps the [UI](https://blog.hubspot.com/marketing/what-is-ui) clean and accessible.

-If you must include advanced options, consider placing them in a hidden menu that appears when the search bar is selected, or provide a nearby link to an “Advanced search” page.
+If you must include advanced options, consider placing them in a hidden menu that appears when the search bar is selected, or provide a nearby link to an "Advanced search” page.

 ### 8\.
 Design for mobile.